jbecker7/Java-Nim/README.md

 # Java-Nim
 [Nim](https://en.wikipedia.org/wiki/Nim) is a fun strategy game.
-For some Java practice, I implemented it while looking at as little documentation as possible.
-I had to double-check some of the scanner and random stuff, but it was okay othewise.
+In this currently text-based version, two players can play with an arbitrary number of piles.

+In the future, I want to make a GUI for it with JavaFX or Swing.